 Additionally, an LLC has exclusive rights to own company assets, to sue, or to be sued.
 The taxation formula is like a corporation.
 But its members have a single taxation process like a partnership.

 Therefore, it has no stocks.
 The owners are members and NOT stockholders.
 As a matter of fact, members work under an “operating agreement” requiring members to meet at least once or twice a year.

 - It’s a single taxation system.
 The LLC does NOT pay taxes.
 They are “passed through” to the members who pay the taxes under their personal income.

 - Liability PROTECTION.
 Members have limited liability.
 Members’ assets CANNOT be taken away to pay off business debt.

 Making the Decision for Your Business Entities

 These are merely the 4 basic examples of the most popular types of biz structures.
 Therefore, within these basic forms of businesses are numerous “spinoff” entities.

 Consulting an accountant and/or attorney can provide additional details and advice.
 They can guide you on others that are more pertinent to your type of biz.
-Also check tips to help you deal successful with the IRS.
+Also, check tips to help you deal successfully with the IRS.
 After all, if you want profits you must know how much you will owe in taxes.